Born 1949

 GStreatham, London, England, UK

-Simon Callow is a British actor, director, and writer known for Four Weddings and a Funeral (1994), Amadeus (1984), and extensive work at the National Theatre and RSC.
-He was one of the first prominent British actors to write openly about his homosexuality β doing so in his memoir Being an Actor (1984) β at a time when such disclosure was extremely rare and professionally risky.
-He has since been a consistent and eloquent public advocate for LGBTQ+ rights, written about Charles Dickens and other historical figures, and remained one of Britain's most respected theatrical presences across four decades.
+Simon Callow is a British actor, director, and writer known for A Room with a View (1985), Amadeus (1984), Shakespeare in Love (1998), Four Weddings and a Funeral (1994), and extensive work at the National Theatre and RSC.
+He was one of the first prominent British actors to write openly about his homosexuality -- doing so in his memoir Being an Actor (1984), several years before Ian McKellen's own public coming out -- at a time when such disclosure was extremely rare and professionally risky.
+He has since been a consistent and eloquent public advocate for LGBTQ+ rights, and has built a parallel career as a solo performer, touring acclaimed one-man shows including The Mystery of Charles Dickens and Being Shakespeare, both drawn from his own books on the two writers.
+He remains one of Britain's most respected and prolific theatrical presences across four decades.